 Public key authentication works as follows: The scheme is based on public-key cryptography, using cryptosystems where encryption and decryption are done using separate keys, and it is unfeasible to derive the decryption key from the encryption key.
 The idea is that each user creates a public/private key pair for authentication purposes.
 The server knows the public key, and only the user knows the private key. ssh implements public key authentication protocol automatically, using one of the DSA, ECDSA or RSA algorithms.
 Protocol 1 is restricted to using only RSA keys, but protocol 2 may use any.
-The HISTORY section of ssl (on non-OpenBSD systems, see this document) contains a brief discussion of the DSA and RSA algorithms.

 The file ~/.ssh/authorized_keys lists the public keys that are permitted for logging in.
 When the user logs in, the ssh program tells the server which key pair it would like to use checks that the corresponding public key is authorized to accept the account.